EUROPEAN CIVIL AVIATION CONFERENCE - CONFÉRENCE EUROPÉENNE DE L'AVIATION CIVILE

 ECAC aviation security audits are conducted based on an approved Audit Methodology.

 Participation in the Audit Programme is entirely voluntary and starts with a Memorandum of Understanding between ECAC and each participating State.
 The audits are based on interviews, the review of documentation and thorough on-site observations.
-In accordance with the ECAC Audit Methodology, the scope of the audits may vary from an audit of all Doc 30 Recommendations at both national and airport level, to a thematic audit focusing on one or more domains (e.g. cargo security).
+In accordance with the ECAC Audit Methodology, the scope of the audits may vary from an audit of all Doc 30 Recommendations at both national and airport level, to a thematic audit focusing on one or more domains (e.g. airport security, cargo security).
 Member States can also benefit from a security audit of the Appropriate Authority.
 Its main objective is to verify whether the existing national legislation and procedures allow Member States to efficiently perform their oversight functions in the field of aviation security.
-Initial and follow-up audits are conducted and States provide Action Plans to address deficiencies identified.
+Initial and follow-up audits are conducted, and States provide Action Plans to address deficiencies identified.

 Due to the COVID-19 pandemic, ECAC audits were paused after January 2020.
 The Audit Programme was resumed in Q4 2022 with a first audit conducted in December 2022.